yarlson/ftl/www/docs/guides/zero-downtime.md

 ### 1. Configure Health Checks

 Health checks are crucial for zero-downtime deployments.
 FTL uses them to verify that new containers are ready before routing traffic.
+The minimal required configuration only needs the path to your health check endpoint:

 ```yaml
 services: